finom/vovk-react-native-example/README.md

 ### Streaming requirements

 By default Vovk.ts determines wether it needs to use regular HTTP request handler or HTTP stream handler by checking `content-type` response header.
 With [fetch polyfill](https://www.npmjs.com/package/react-native-fetch-api) the `fetch` function needs to know in advance if it's going to be used to stream text.
 Vovk's default fetcher supports non-standard `reactNative: { textStreaming: true }` option out of the box as an extension for `RequestInit` interface that is accepted by all client methods.
-In other words, you need to provide this option every time when you use text streams.
+In other words, you need to provide this option every time when you need use text streaming.

 ```ts
 for await (const token of await GreetingController.streamGreeting({